TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

   * <a href="https://www.khanacademy.org/computing/hour-of-code/hour-of-drawing-code/v/welcome-hour-of-code">Online interactive p5.js tutorial through Khan Academy</a>
   * <a href="http://hello.processing.org/gallery/">Gallery of examples from Hello.Processing</a>
   * <a href="http://cagewebdev.com/index.php/raspberry-pi-running-processing-on-your-raspi/">Installing Processing on the Raspberry Pi</a>
+  * <a href="http://www.openprocessing.org/">OpenProcessing is an online gallery of Processing sketches and code</a>
+  * <a href="https://www.futurelearn.com/courses/creative-coding/">Free MOOC Creative Coding from Future Learn that uses a Processing Curriculum</a>
   * <a href="https://github.com/jdf/processing.py#python-mode-for-processing">Configuring Processing with the Python language.</a>

 Processing Books and videos for purchase: